seewhyjay/tp/docs/UserGuide.md

 - If you are looking for specific assignments within a large pool of assignments and want to filter them based on keywords or partial keywords.

-- If you want to find information about specific assignments but you don't remember their exact names.
+- If you want to find information about specific assignments, but you don't remember their exact names.

 - When you need to prioritize your work or plan your schedule, this can allow you to focus on specific tasks or projects.